Canine gestation is just the scientific term for dog pregnancy.

 newborn Chin puppies

-warm and ready to nurse (whelping can take up to 24 hours & is always during the night !)
+(whelping can take up to 24 hours & is usually during the night !)

 A puppy must be warm BEFORE allowed to nurse otherwise the organs